GUEST POST BY LINDSEY WILCOX, CLEAR LAW INSTITUTE

 Therefore, it is essential to provide constant communication to keep people informed and connected to build trust and foster creativity.

 If your company offers formal training programs, make sure they’re available to remote workers.
 However, if your organization doesn’t offer formal training, consider offering self-directed online learning or some other type of self-paced education.
-This way, employees can be exposed to other areas of the business they wouldn’t normally get, and new opportunities keep employees engaged, shows you trust them and they may discover a new talent!
+This way, employees can be exposed to other areas of the business they wouldn’t normally see., Offering new opportunities demonstrates trust, keeps employees engaged, and allows them to discover new talents.

-By providing employees opportunities they wouldn’t normally get, it’s a win-win for the employer and employee.
+That’s a win-win for the organization and the individual.
 Both benefit from a more trustworthy and creative hybrid workplace.

 Provide opportunities for all team members to share their knowledge and expertise.
 Let team members know that they will be valued not only for their technical skills, but also for their ability to contribute in other ways.

 Not every tactic will work in every situation.
 However, the right tactic, used properly, can significantly increase your chances of success.
 What that tactic is, depends on your workplace.
-As a leader, you can stimulate creativity by:
+As a leader, one way to stimulate creativity is to:

 Give people a chance to “wing it.”
 Give employees a voice.
 Encourage people to ask questions, offer ideas, and take chances.